Plumsail/forms-docs/SharePoint/how-to/redirect-sp-save.rst

 Nothing could be simpler actually as you will find in this article.
 With the use of the **spSaved()** event, it can be done with very little code.
 Read more about different events in our :ref:`js-events` section.

+..
+Note:: The examples below are not applicable when the form is opened in a panel.
+RedirectUrl is ignored inside a panel.

 Redirect to any page
 --------------------------------------------------
 To redirect users to any page on the web, all you need to know is the URL of this page.
 It can be a page on your SharePoint site or it can be any website page.